Editor’s Note: The following is a guest post from IDS, a Drift partner based in Santiago, Chile.

 This way executives can follow up on leads without having to change platforms.

 Meanwhile, all leads generated through Drift are stored in the backend to resume conversations at any time, if necessary (by mail or live chat).

-Drift’s dashboard shows all bot-generated conversations, emails and leads.
+Drift’s dashboard of website engagement metrics shows all bot-generated conversations, emails and leads.

 This shows the performance of the bot and provides data to optimize conversation flows, test new use cases or install bots on new pages, among other improvements.

 After implementing conversational marketing and Drift, IPLACEX saw a 518% lift in lead generation in just 30 days.

 Putting The Conversation In Marketing